-What is multidrug-resistant tuberculosis and how do we control it?
+What is multidrug-resistant tuberculosis (MDR-TB) and how do we control it?

-Q: What is multidrug-resistant tuberculosis and how do we control it?
+Q: What is multidrug-resistant TB and how do we control it?

-A: The bacteria that cause tuberculosis (TB) can develop resistance to the antimicrobial drugs used to cure the disease.
-Multidrug-resistant tuberculosis (MDR-TB) is TB that does not respond to at least isoniazid and rifampicin, the two most powerful anti-TB drugs.
+A: The bacteria that cause TB can develop resistance to the antimicrobial drugs used to cure the disease.
+Multidrug-resistant TB (MDR-TB) is TB that does not respond to at least isoniazid and rifampicin, the two most powerful anti-TB drugs.

 In some countries, it is becoming increasingly difficult to treat MDR-TB.
 Treatment options are limited and expensive, recommended medicines are not always available, and patients experience many adverse effects from the drugs.
-In some cases even more severe drug-resistant tuberculosis may develop.
-Extensively drug-resistant TB, XDR-TB, is a form of multidrug-resistant tuberculosis with additional resistance to more anti-TB drugs that therefore responds to even fewer available medicines.
-It has been reported in 100 countries worldwide.
+In some cases even more severe drug-resistant TB may develop.
+Extensively drug-resistant TB, XDR-TB, is a form of multidrug-resistant TB with additional resistance to more anti-TB drugs that therefore responds to even fewer available medicines.
+It has been reported in 105 countries worldwide.